-Erin founded a rehabilitation clinic in Croix-des-Bouqets in 2010.
-Erin’s clinic employs many nationals including an adaptive equipment personnel.
+Erin has been involved in Haiti through a rehabilitation clinic in Croix-des-Bouqets since 2010.
+This clinic employs many nationals including an adaptive equipment personnel.
 She is also highly involved in therapy in Guatemala.
 Erin has expertise in therapy equipment building.
 In addition, Erin promotes exercise as a means to prevent many prevalent diseases in Haiti.
 She opened a fitness center in 2016 and coordinates community runs as week as national runs.
 She also founded the non-for-profit “Run Haiti“.

 Ashley founded the therapy clinic at Respire Haiti in Gressier, Haiti.
 She currently employs 3 full-time nationals.
 The clinic is a site for rehabilitation technician students and PT/OT students from the Episcopal University in Leogane, Haiti.
 Ashley also leads a parent support group to provide educational and biblical principles relating to the disability population.
 Ashley is the secretary for the Haiti Association of Occupational Therapy.
 She is also the delegate for Haiti for the World Federation of Occupational Therapy.
 In addition, she is a part of the executive board and the Haiti Representative for the Association of Caribbean Occupational Therapists.